-"(b) DEFINITIONS.-In this section, the term 'bundling of contract requirements' has the meaning given that term in section 3(0) of the Small Business Act (15 U.S.C.
-632(0)) (as added by section 412 of this subtitle)."
+"(b) DEFINITIONS.-In this section, the term 'bundling of contract requirements' has the meaning given that term in section 3(o) of the Small Business Act (15 U.S.C.
+632(o)) (as added by section 412 of this subtitle)."

-CONGRESSIONAL FINDINGS REGARDING CONSIDERATION OF PAST CONTRACT PERFORMANCE
+CONGRESSIONAL FINDINGS REGARDING CONSIDERATION OF PAST CONTRACT PERFORMANCE an executive agency should consider in awarding a contract.